l-ramirez-lopez/resemble/README.md

 In order to expand a little bit more the explanation on the `mbl` function, let's define first the basic input datasets:

-* __Reference (training) set__: Dataset with *n* reference samples (e.g. spectral library) to be used in the calibration of a spectral models.
+* __Reference (training) set__: Dataset with *n* reference samples (e.g. spectral library) to be used in the calibration of spectral models.
 Xr represents the matrix of samples (containing the spectral predictor variables) and Yr represents a given response variable corresponding to Xr.

 * __Prediction set__ : Data set with _m_ samples where the response variable (Yu) is unknown.
 However it can be predicted by applying a spectral model (calibrated by using Xr and Yr) on the spectra of these samples (Xu).